askoufis/clean-code-presentation/slides.md

 - Switch statements have some footguns, forgetting a break or default can lead to incorrect code
 - Upcoming version of typescript, version 5.0, can help with this
 - It will automatically fill in all switch cases based on the type
-- Fall through logic can be used well, but it's hard to get right and I find it harder to understand relative to plain if statements
+- Fall through logic can be used well, but it's hard to get right and I find it harder to understand relative to plain if statements {c}
 - For a small number of cases, it can be alright to maintain, but cases can grow, and each new case is an opportunity to forget a `break` statement
 - Here's an example of another reason you may NOT want to use switch cases >>> -->